Garfield V. Cox

-Early life
+Early life and education

 Cox was born in Fairmount, Indiana to Quaker parents Milton T. and Martha E. Cox and grew up on their farm.
 He attended Earlham College for two years before transferring to Beloit College where he graduated in 1917.
 While at Beloit, he was a member of the Dew Drop Inn club.
 It was through the club that he met Warren C. Wade and his sister, Jeannette Wade, whom he eventually married.
 The club eventually became a chapter of Sigma Pi fraternity and Cox was initiated into the fraternity as an alumnus.
-In 1915 he attended a meeting in Indiana that led to the creation of the American Friends Service Committee.
+In 1915, he attended a meeting in Indiana that led to the creation of the American Friends Service Committee.

-After four years of outstanding performance in intercollegiate forensics, Cox was chosen to establish the Department of Public Speaking at Wabash College after his graduation.
+Following his graduation, Cox was chosen to establish the Department of Public Speaking at Wabash College after his graduation.

 When the United States entered World War I, Cox claimed an exemption from military service based on his Quaker beliefs.
 He did volunteer to go to the Western Front to serve as an aid worker for the American Friends Service Committee.
 He departed from New York City on September 1, 1918, and returned on August 25, 1919.

-University of Chicago
+Career

 In 1920, Cox became an instructor of Finance at the University of Chicago (U.C.).
-He completed his Ph.D. at the university in 1929 and was promoted to professor in 1930.He was named the Robert Law Professor of Finance in 1936.
-In 1942 he was named Acting Dean of the School of Finance, then Dean in 1945.
+He completed his Ph.D. at the university in 1929 and was promoted to professor in 1930.